We’re getting close to the ‘fun’ part of day trading: paying your taxes.

-Hopefully, you won’t have a bad enough year for this to matter too much.
-But it does happen, and the potential tax savings could mitigate your losses.
+Hopefully, you won’t have a bad enough year for this to matter much.
+But it happens, and the potential tax savings could mitigate your losses.

-And you would also be exempt from the wash-sale rule (we’ll get to that later).
+You’d also be exempt from the wash-sale rule (more on that later).

-Again, if you’re a new or low-volume trader, this stuff might not apply to you.
-Still, it’s good to be familiar with these topics in case your activity increases over the next year.
+If you’re a new or low-volume trader, mark-to-market might not apply to you.
+Still, it’s good to be familiar with it in case your trading activity increases.

-For full-time and high-volume day traders: It’s important to know the steps you can take to potentially save some money when tax day rolls around.
+For full-time and high-volume day traders: Know the steps you can take to potentially save some money when tax day rolls around.

 Separate Your Long-Term & Short-Term Investments

-Before you file your taxes, you need to understand the distinction between long-term and short-term investments.
+Before you file taxes, you need to understand the difference between long-term and short-term investments.

-Here’s a quick rundown, in case you don’t already know: Capital gains refers to the profits you make by buying or selling a security.
+Capital gains are the profits you make by buying or selling a security.
 Capital losses are the opposite.

 Short-term capital gains are taxed at the regular income tax rate.
-And, as mentioned before, losses are deductible — but only up to $3,000 if you don’t make the mark-to-market election.
+Again, losses are deductible — but only up to $3,000 if you don’t make the mark-to-market election.

-You also need to report your trading expenses on Schedule C. Since this doesn’t include any revenue and would automatically show a loss, you should leave a statement on the form explaining that your net trading gains are reflected on Schedule D.
+You also need to report your trading expenses on Schedule C. This doesn’t include any revenue and would automatically show a loss… Leave a statement on the form explaining that your net trading gains are reflected on Schedule D.